 - equipped with GTB turbochargers;

-- Compression ratio 17: 1;
+- compression ratio 17: 1;

-- A new DPF has been installed.
+- a new DPF has been installed.

 Explanation of OM629 marking

-|OM||Heavy Fuel Oil (Diesel) ICE|
+|OM||Heavy Fuel Oil (Diesel) engine|

 |629||Engine type: 8-cylinder|